Parents: You can’t live with them, you can’t live without . . .

-Compare parents weekend to fraternity rush week.
+Compare parents weekend to fraternity recruitment week.
 You’re trying to make the best impression imaginable.
 You spend months preparing what to wear, say and do in front of potential new members.

 Prepare in essentially the same way, except one important difference.
-During rush week, brothers decide whether to extend bids to wide-eyed freshmen.
+During recruitment week, brothers decide whether to extend bids to wide-eyed freshmen.